MicrosoftDocs/azure-devops-docs/docs/build-release/steps/test/publish-code-coverage-results.md

 ---
-title: Team Services and Team Foundation Server Build and Test -  Publish Code Coverage Results step ms.assetid: 18F19A70-E9FF-4697-A3E9-CA3B34FCB15D
+title: VSTS and TFS Build and Test - Publish Code Coverage Results step ms.assetid: 18F19A70-E9FF-4697-A3E9-CA3B34FCB15D
 description: Publish Code Coverage Results with the Visual Studio to integrate cloud-based load tests into your build and release pipelines ms.prod: vs-devops-test-continuous